-There are a few things that will need to be mentioned or may be noteworthy that I would like to talk about before we get started actually making the Best Ever Sugar Cookies today.
+There are a few things that will need to be mentioned or maybe noteworthy that I would like to talk about before we get started making the Best Ever Sugar Cookies today.

-Chilling the cookie batter is important so you can actually make the batter ahead of time and place in your refrigerator till ready to use.
+- Chilling the cookie batter is essential so you can make the recipe ahead of time and place in your refrigerator till ready to use.
 Why is chilling the cookie batter important?
-Letting the Sugar Cookie dough chill in the refrigerator makes it easier to handle and really brings out the butter flavor since the ingredients have had time to hang out with one another and meld those wonderful flavors together.
+Letting the Sugar Cookie dough chill in the fridge makes it easier to handle and brings out the butter flavor since the ingredients have had time to hang out with one another and meld those beautiful flavors together.
 How long should you chill them?
-I have learned from experience that 3 hours or more in a refrigerator really brings up the flavor level of any cookie.
+I have learned from experience that 3 hours or more in a refrigerator brings up the flavor level of any cookie.

-Can I freeze the batter to use them for later?
-Absolutely, all you need to do is roll dough into a ball or even a log if desired, wrap extra tightly with plastic wrap and store in a well-sealed ziplock freezer bag till ready to use.
+- Can I freeze the batter to use them for later?
+All you need to do is roll dough into a ball or even a log if desired, wrap extra tightly with plastic wrap and store in a well-sealed ziplock freezer bag till ready to use.

-What if I don’t own cookie cutters?
-No worries there are 3 ways to bypass the whole cookie cutter issue.
-Dip a narrow glass in flour after rolling out the Sugar Cookie Dough Wa-la you have a round cookie cutter.
+- What if I don’t own cookie cutters?
+No worries; there are three ways to bypass the whole cookie-cutter issue.
+Dip a narrow glass in flour after rolling out the Sugar Cookie Dough Wa-la; you have a round cookie cutter.
 Don’t want to be troubled with rolling out the dough and using cookie cutters?
-Roll batter into a log, chill, and slice evenly.
-Last but not least roll chilled batter into evenly measured balls and place on baking sheet.
+Roll batter into a log, chill and slice evenly.
+Last but not least, roll chilled mixture into evenly measured balls and place on the baking sheet.

 Directions for Sugar Cookies